alastairrmcneill/ScreenshotEditor/plan.md

 ---

-### Story 7.4 – Track Paywall Impressions and Conversions
+### Story 7.4 – ✅ Done Track Paywall Impressions and Conversions

 **Description:**
 Log paywall views and purchases in Mixpanel.